How can I optimize the value of my property?

 - Convert the existing improvements into another use.

 - Demolish the existing improvements and re-develop under the existing zoning designation.

 - Re-zone the property to allow for a higher density or an alternate use.

 - Assemble the property with adjacent lands.

-Determining which is the ‘best option’ can be a complex exercise with many factors, risks, and variables to consider.
-At Altus Group, the general process that we undertake to assist our clients with making these decisions is as follows:
+Determining which is the ‘best and/or most appropriate option’ can be a complex exercise with many factors, risks, and variables to consider.
+At Altus Group, the general process that we undertake to assist our clients with making these important decisions is as follows: